EarthBound fandom: Starmen.net

 In time, the fan community's requests shifted from specific demands to no demand at all, wanting only their interest to be recognized by Nintendo.
 The Starmen.net community launched several campaigns to bring attention to the series.
 In their 2007 "The EB Siege" project to have Mother 3 receive an official North American localization, community members sent letters and made phone calls to Nintendo.
 They ultimately created a full-color, 270-page art book, The EarthBound Anthology, to send to Nintendo and press outlets as demonstration of their interest.
 They also hoped the volume would mobilize established industry professionals to take up their cause in advance of the 2007 Electronic Entertainment Expo.
 Shacknews wrote that the "folk history" was more of a proposal than a collection of fan art—"the greatest gaming love letter ever created".
 Wired's Chris Kohler used the Anthology's occasion to explain how Nintendo's upper management has heard the fan community.
 The Anthology additionally received mention in Nintendo Power.
 Upon "little" response from Nintendo, they decided to localize the game themselves.
 Starmen.net co-founder Tomato led the project, and the complete fan translation was finished in October 2008.
 They then printed a "professional quality strategy guide" through Fangamer, a site that spun off from Starmen.net.

-Other oblique strategies included an attempt to license Mother 3 for North America from Nintendo through a small video game development studio, but Nintendo replied that the property was theirs and would never be developed externally.
+Other oblique strategies included an attempt to license Mother 3 for North America from Nintendo through a small video game development studio, but Nintendo replied that the property was theirs and should not be developed externally.
 In 2008, the site hosted a YouTube contest for videos that raised the visibility for the series in a final effort to get the game on the Wii Virtual Console, but Young found community spirit to be atrophied.
 A week later, the game appeared on the ESRB website, which signaled success after many years of work.
 It was finally rereleased for the Wii U Virtual Console in 2013 via a Nintendo Direct announcement.
 The game was a "top-seller" on the platform, and Kotaku users and first-time EarthBound players had an "overwhelmingly positive" response to the game.